OutSystems/docs-support/src/troubleshooting/infrastructure-management/manual-start-services.md

     1. SMS Connector

 After each service is started, it's possible to confirm that initialization is correct by consulting Event Log.

+**Note**: The order for stopping services is the same for starting them.